Trincity, Trinidad & Tobago

 If you are thinking about moving to Trincity, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Trincity can vary greatly depending on the type, size, and location of the property.
 However, as of recent data, a standard three-bedroom house in Trincity may cost around the mid to high six-figure range in TTD.
 Luxury homes and larger properties can cost well over a million TTD.
-It's important to note that these are average costs and actual prices can be lower or higher," wrote one member in Trincity.
+It's important to note that these are average costs and actual prices can be lower or higher," said one expat in Trincity.

 What should I bring when moving to Trincity?